Deso-PK/make-trust-irrelevant/README.md

 KERNHELM grew from a broader idea:

 > **Do not build security around the hope that powerful software will always behave correctly.
 Build the machine so that behavior alone cannot manufacture authority.**

+For increasingly capable AI, that principle becomes even simpler:

+> **The smarter the software becomes, the more important it is that intelligence alone can never become authority.**

 Or, more simply: